MohElshamy1994/machine-learning-course-2025/README.md

-# machine-learning-course-2025
+# Machine Learning Course 2025

-Resources and materials for the Machine Learning Course 202st
+Resources and materials for the Machine Learning Course 2025.

 This table organizes the course materials by scripts, video lectures, PDFs and additional resources.